plfa/plfa.github.io/src/plfa/part1/Naturals.lagda.md

 (pronounced "qed" or "tombstone", the latter from its appearance), and consists of a series of terms separated by `≡⟨⟩`.

+Note the proofs above appear in colour, meaning that Agda has processed and accepted those lines, and hence they are guaranteed not to contain type errors.
+The same colour appears in the Emacs source file after it has been processed in Agda.
+In Emacs, right clicking on any symbol in colour, such as `+` or `suc` or `≡`, will take you to the definition of that symbol.

-In fact, both proofs are longer than need be, and Agda is satisfied with the following:
+In fact, both proofs above are longer than need be, and Agda is satisfied with the following:
 ```agda
 _ : 2 + 3 ≡ 5